 This is my favorite mod for the 5E3.
 It changes the amp from a one trick pony to a very versatile amp by giving you much more clean headroom at the flip of a switch so higher volume 'clean jazz' can be added to the 5E3's repertoire.
 Flip the switch back and you have your unaltered beloved 5E3 tone.
-Adding Negative Feedback (NFB) 'civilizes' the 5E3 amp by increasing headroom, flattening frequency response and increasing bandwidth.
+Adding Negative Feedback (NFB) 'civilizes' the 5E3 amp by decreasing gain, increasing headroom, flattening frequency response and increasing bandwidth.
 It also decreases audible noise and hiss.
-NFB will make the 5E3 more pedal friendly.
-Signal boosting effects like gain boost, reverb and delay can push the 5E3 too hard and cause funky sounding frequency doubling phase inverter distortion.
+NFB will also make the 5E3 more pedal friendly.
+Signal boosting effects like gain boost, reverb and delay can push the 5E3 too hard and cause funky sounding frequency doubling phase inverter blocking distortion.
 NFB reduces this distortion.

 NFB also tends to sharpen the divide between clean and overdrive.
-The cleans are much cleaner and distortion will come on later giving you more headroom but when distortion does occur it tends to happen quicker so there can be more contrast between 'soft' and 'hard' playing improving the amp's dynamics.
+The cleans are much cleaner and distortion will come on later giving you more headroom but when distortion does occur it tends to happen quicker so there can be more contrast between 'soft' and 'hard' picking improving the amp's playing dynamics.
 The unmodified 5E3 tends to break up early then smoothly transition into more overdrive distortion.
 NFB fundamentally alters the overdrive tone and shifts the balance of overdrive between the preamp and power tube (reduces power tube distortion).
 NFB also makes the amp more humbucker pickup friendly because it helps clean up the lower frequency distortion that can be overbearing and cause the amp to 'fart out' with high output pickups.